botlabs-gg/yagpdb-docs-v2/content/docs/moderation/logging.md

 In a message log, deleted messages are shown to users permitted to view them.
 If a user is not permitted to view deleted messages, they will not be able to see deleted messages, or that a message was deleted at all.

-## Blacklisting Channels
+## Disallowed Channels

-Under the Logging page on the control panel you may denylist channels for log creation.
-Using the logs command in a denylisted channel will return an error message.
-Moderation actions will also not generate or attach logs in denylisted channels.
+Under the Logging page on the control panel you may exclude certain channels from log creation.
+Using the logs command in a disallowed channel will return an error message.
+Moderation actions will also not generate or attach logs in such channels.

 ## Deleting Logs